 - Evaluate your sleep tools – Do you have the right mattress for your sleep needs?
 The proper support and comfort are essential items your mattress needs to provide for you to get the most out of your sleep.
 If your mattress is older than 7 or more years, you may want to start looking into a new mattress especially if your old mattress is keeping you up at night.

 If you find it hard to adjust to the new time and find yourself lying awake staring at the clock for more than 20 minutes, don’t lay there struggling.
 Get up and go to another room, do something relaxing to help make yourself sleepy and keep the lights low.
 Pour yourself a glass of warm milk, read a book, or write down whatever is on your mind to get it out of the stress cycle that’s spinning in your head.

 Daylight Saving steals an hour of our mornings and adds it to our evenings, making the mornings darker than most of us prefer.
-The key to morning success is to add as much sunlight as possible to your day because the body’s internal clock relies on cues from the sun to regulate your natural sleep times.
+The key to morning success during this transition is to add as much sunlight as possible to the hours between sunrise and sunset.
+Remember, your body’s internal clock relies on cues from the sun to regulate natural sleep times.
 Sunlight has a direct impact on boosting your metabolism and regulating blood pressure and body temp.
-Adjusting all the clocks in your home and cars may be a chore, but don’t forget to pay attention to your internal clock that may need some maintenance to help you get a good night’s sleep after the time change.
+Adjusting all the clocks in your home and cars may be a chore, but don’t forget to pay attention to your internal clock that may need some maintenance as well.

 Are you shopping for a new mattress?
 These links will help you shop smarter:

 - How to convince your partner it’s time to go mattress shopping

 - Essential questions when shopping for the perfect pillow